-< What kind of bedding, shelter and nesting material work best for rats? > Having tested different types of bedding for rats, I think there will be little debate when I say that woodchip bedding is the worst.
+< What kind of bedding and shelter work best for rats? >

+Having tested different types of bedding for rats, I think there will be little debate when I say that woodchip bedding is the worst.
 Corncob and smaller wood flake bedding is not too bad, but I like the compressed paper chip the best because: